Home › Blog › How to Create Popup Surveys Your Visitors Can’t Resist

 Open-ended questions help you get qualitative insights, whereas closed-ended questions are great for collecting quantitative data.

-If you think a closed-ended question can get you desired feedback instead of an open-ended question, go with that.
+If you think a closed-ended question can provide the desired feedback better than an open-ended question, go with that.

 Leading questions carry the researcher’s biases towards a particular answer choice.
 If you frame a leading question for your survey, respondents may answer what they think you will favor more to impress you, skewing your feedback data.